Buprenorphine (By injection)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney, liver, or lung disease, an underactive thyroid, an adrenal gland problem, a spine deformity, problems with urination, an enlarged prostate, or a history of mental illness.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, gallbladder problems, lung disease, pancreas problems, an underactive thyroid, an adrenal problem, a spine deformity, problems with urination, an enlarged prostate, or a history of seizures, depression, or mental health problems.
 Tell your doctor if you have ever had a head injury, brain tumor, or stroke.
+Tell your doctor if you have been addicted to alcohol or drugs.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.